MCM Comic Con Case Study

-Liverpool’s first ever ‘MCM Comic Con’ was held in Exhibition Centre Liverpool in March.
-Around 23,000 fans of movies, comics, video games and sci-fi flocked to the event, making it the biggest consumer show to date at the waterfront venue.
+Liverpool’s first ever ‘MCM Comic Con’ was held in Exhibition Centre Liverpool.
+Around 23,000 fans of movies, comics, video games and sci-fi flocked to the event.

 The exhibition centre was transformed into a world of superheroes, comic book favourites, movie characters and sci-fi stars with thousands of fans donning weird and wonderful costumes as they queued around the campus.